ethereum/go-ethereum/docs/_interface/sync-modes.md

 startup.

 Snap sync starts by downloading the headers for a chunk of blocks.
-Once the headers have been verified, the block bodies and receipts for those blockjs are downloaded.
+Once the headers have been verified, the block bodies and receipts for those blocks are downloaded.
 Next, state sync begins.
 In state-sync, Geth first downloads the leaves of the state trie for each block without the intermediate nodes along with a range proof.
 The state trie is then regenerated locally.
 The state download is the part of the snap-sync that takes the most time to complete and the progress can be monitored using the ETA values in the log messages.
 However, the blockchain is also